Bay Islands Department: Citizenship

-On May 23 of 1861, however, British patience ran out.
-Belize demanded that the Commandant of Trujillo visit Roatán in the near future to take over the sovereignty of the colony, and on June 1, 1861, after having been a British Colony for less than nine years, the Bay Islands became the "Departamento de las Islas de la Bahía", under the struggling Republic of Honduras.

-It was not until 1902, a year after the death of Queen Victoria, that many of the islands' English population realized that their assumed British nationality and claims to British protection were no longer valid.

-Jane Houlson wrote in 1934 that many islanders were still denying Honduran nationality (p.
-68); and Peter Keenagh, an Englishman visiting the islands in 1938, wrote: "Since the ratification of the Treaty of Comayagua there has been a continual struggle between Islanders and Mainlanders.
-The island families, for many reasons, consider that their British stock is superior to the confusion of Spanish, Indian, and Negro blood which populates the mainland, and there has never been the slightest feeling of subjection".

-Up until the late 1950s visitors to the islands "noted that there were some residents there who still claimed British nationality, even though both Honduras and England agree that any person born in the islands subsequent to the treaty of 1861 are Honduran citizens."

 Population

 The population of the Bay Islands in 2010 was 49,158, according to the INE Population and Housing Census.
 It is the department with the smallest population in Honduras.
 25,182 are women and 23,976 are men.
 The population density of the department is 208 inhabitants per km2, with the highest concentrations in Roatán and Utila.

 Roatán is the municipality with the most inhabitants, 29,636 in total.
 This municipality is followed by José Santos Guardiola, Guanaja, and Utila.
 The crude birth rate in the Bay Islands is 34.3.
 The mortality rate is 4.3, while the fertility rate is 3.7.
 The infant mortality rate is 24.7, while life expectancy in the islands is 72.6 years (2001 census).
 In 2001, the migratory balance was 13,109 immigrants vs. 3,789 emigrants, leaving a net migratory balance of 9,320.34 residents.

 Ethnic composition

 During the pre-Hispanic period, the Bay Islands were inhabited by the Pech people and other indigenous peoples.
 Archaeological remains found in the area, such as those on the island of Guanaja, show that these indigenous peoples originally inhabited all the island.
 However, they were eventually forced to relocate, or they were captured, enslaved, or killed after the foreign occupation of the Bay Islands.
 Due to this, the islands were practically uninhabited by the year 1528.

 The archipelago began to be populated again by European people due to the arrival of English, French, and Dutch buccaneers who established their camps on the islands.
 From then on, the Bay Islands were the scene of frequent conflict between Spaniards and non-Spanish pirates.